The VFES Leadership Team

 Carla leads all VFES fundraising efforts in the Development department, including annual giving, grant submissions and major gift solicitations.
 Before joining VFES, she was the Development Coordinator at Quest Therapeutic Services in West Chester, where she managed a capital campaign and solicited donations and grants to benefit children with special needs.
 She previously was Assistant Director of Development at Bryn Mawr Rehabilitation Hospital in Malvern.
 Carla holds an M.B.A. with a concentration in marketing from The Pennsylvania State University and a B.A. from Franklin and Marshall College.
 Carla, along with her husband, Denny, and her young adult daughters, Lindsay and Rachel, enjoys visiting Ocean City, NJ in the summer and traveling to warmer destinations in the winter.
 In her spare time, Carla loves to cook and entertain family and friends and looks forward to her monthly book-club gatherings.

-Holly Zipperer, Director of Summer Matters
+Holly Zipperer, Director of Career & Community Engagement Services

-Holly manages the Extended School Year Programs (ESY), Summer L.I.F.E., Summer Voyagers and Respite programming.
+Holly manages Customized Workforce Solutions, the Extended School Year Programs (ESY), Summer L.I.F.E., and Respite programming.
 Her past experience includes running her own business “Learning for a Lifetime,” a firm that provided professional development seminars and parent workshops for early childhood caregivers and families.
 She also teamed with other education professionals in Elwyn’s Early Childhood Services division to develop the Archworks Program for Children with Autism Spectrum Disorder located in Philadelphia.
 Prior to relocating to Pennsylvania, she worked as an early childhood special educator in the Lexington/Richland 5 School District.
 Holly received her M.Ed. in special education with a specialization in mental retardation and learning disabilities from the University of South Carolina and her B.A. in elementary and early childhood education from Newberry College, SC.